Woweeza/Linus_BlueStampPortfolio/index.md

 #  Challenges Faced

+The biggest challenge that I faced was trying to build the circuit on the breadboard and Arduino Uno becuase I had never done anything like it before so I didn't fully understand how a breadboard worked and how to make it so that I could put multiple circuits on one breadboard so that they would both work but not interfere with each other.
+Another challenge was mounting the Arduino Proto Shield onto the Arduino Uno because I had soldered the female pins on but they were a little bit offset so the female and male pins would not fit together.
+I had to resolder it all so that they would line up.

+# Next Steps

+I plan to start on my main project, the Phone-Controlled Robotic Arm.
+I have to build the arm, create a Bluetooth connection between the arm and the phone, and code the arm so that the phone can make the arm work remotely.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.